10up/10up-toolkit/packages/toolkit/README.md

 ## <a id="linaria"></a> Linaria (CSS-in-JS)
 > Support for Linaria was added in 10up-toolkit 5.1.0.

 10up-toolkit supports [Linaria](https://linaria.dev/) without any additional configuration.
-The main usecase for supporting linaria is to easily compile react components authored using Linaria.
-This can be useful if you're building a headless site and want to share react components between your front-end and Gutenberg.
+The main usecase for supporting linaria is to easily compile React components authored using Linaria.
+This can be useful if you're building a headless site and want to share React components between your front-end and Gutenberg.

 If you want 10up-toolkit to compile linaria first install the following packages: